 Building occupants play a major role in energy efficiency.
 Encourage them to:

-✔ Keep windows and doors closed when HVAC is running
+✔ Keep windows and doors closed when HVAC unit is running

 ✔ Report HVAC issues promptly